tejad245/TcgTestRepo/README.md

 ## Deplying and running:
 Create a WAR (Web ARchive) file manually.
 This can be done using command-line tools or file compression utilities.
- - jar -cvf TestTcgApplication.war *
+ - jar -cvf TcgTestApplication.war *

-Copy the WAR file (TestTcgApplication.war) to the webapps directory of your Tomcat installation.
+Copy the WAR file (TcgTestApplication.war) to the webapps directory of your Tomcat installation.
 Tomcat will automatically deploy the application by extracting the WAR file into a directory with the same name as the WAR file (minus the .war extension).
-Start Tomcat using the startup script (startup.sh or startup.bat). go to http://localhost:8080/TestTcgApplication to access application
+Start Tomcat using the startup script (startup.sh or startup.bat). go to http://localhost:8080/TcgTestApplication to access application